syedmiran-38/SL-Lab/README.md

 - Understanding and application of regular expressions.
 - Ability to create and link CSS files for styling web pages.
 - Knowledge of best practices in web design and development.
+- Skills in manipulating dates and performing arithmetic operations in JavaScript.
+- Experience with using prompts and alerts to interact with users.

 ## About the Author